 If the inspection carried out for my mortgage lender is only a valuation, what sort of survey do I need?

-The most detailed type of report available which is particularly suitable for one for one-off properties including large, extended or older buildings.
-The report will include full details of all visible elements of the building, information regarding the method of construction and items of disrepair and defects with advice about key future repairs.
-The report is tailored to the needs of the client and can on request include a market valuation and a reinstatement cost for insurance purposes.
+The most detailed type of report available which is particularly suitable for one-off properties including large, extended or older buildings.
+The report includes full details of all visible elements of the building, information regarding the method of construction and items of disrepair and defects with advice about key future repairs.
+The report is tailored to the needs of the client and also includes a market valuation and a reinstatement cost for insurance purposes.
 A discussion with the surveyor at the time of instructing is recommended.

-It is a concise economy service and suitable for Victorian houses in good order and modern homes.
+A concise economy service suitable for post 1970 properties in good order and modern homes.
 It includes comment on all visible sections of the property including condition ratings to elements of the building using a traffic light system to flag if:

 serious/urgent repairs are needed